 Growers should take copious notes and document everything related to any fire damage and recovery.
-Growers also must take into consideration the Food Safety Modernization Act (FSMA), which was not in place the last time our industry was significantly impacted by fires.
+Growers also must take into consideration the Food Safety Modernization Act (FSMA).
 Growers affected by the fires should record a "notice of unusual occurrence and corrective action" in their food safety plan.
-A form for this is available in CAC's Food Safety Manual, which is available online (http://www.californiaavocadogrowers.com/growing/ food-safety/food-safety-manual-resources).
-In addition, growers should document all costs associated with the fire in their grove(s).
+A form for this is available in CAC's Food Safety Manual, which is available online (CaliforniaAvocado-Growers.com/growing/food-safety/food-safety-manual-resources).
+In addition, growers should document all costs associated with the fire in their groves.
 This includes keeping records of things such as labor costs, and receipts for any materials and supplies purchased in association with recovery.

 These records are necessary for any future insurance claims or potential litigation related to the fires.

-Irrigation Is Critical, But Must be Adjusted According to Fire Damage trees will use less water if leaves are scorched because they will have a reduced functional leaf surface area.
+Irrigation Is Critical, But Must be Adjusted According to Fire Damage

+Replace all damaged sprinklers, risers and other irrigation system components as soon as possible, make sure underground plumbing is operational and test your system.
+The dry winds and fires will have caused considerable tree stress, so a thorough deep irrigation should be applied as soon as irrigation systems are operational.
+Remember that fire damaged trees will use less water if leaves are scorched because they will have a reduced functional leaf surface area.
 If irrigation continues per pre-fire schedules, the ground may become saturated and cause further tree damage during recovery due to root asphyxiation.
 In consideration of this, it may be worth investing in soil moisture sensors to help ensure that a bad situation is not worsened.